 CIRCA, in coordination with state agencies, regional councils of governments (COGs) and municipalities, has initiated Resilient Connecticut, as part of the HUD National Disaster Resilience Competition.
 Resilient Connecticut provides the state with a Planning Framework piloted in the Superstorm Sandy impacted regions of New Haven and Fairfield Counties.
 The project focuses on regional resilience and […]

-This program works with municipal, commercial, and industrial customers in Connecticut to provide information about the energy usage and cost of buildings and to help building owners and operators: Lower building energy usage and costs Lower carbon emissions Reduce water usage Improve building occupant experience Upgrade user’s building energy data analysis methods and technologies SmartBuildingsCT’s […]
+SmartBuildingsCT partners with municipal, commercial, and industrial customers in Connecticut to enhance energy efficiency and sustainability in buildings.
+The program provides expertise and resources to: Reduce energy usage and costs Lower carbon emissions Decrease water consumption Enhance the experience of building occupants Modernize energy data analysis methods and technologies SmartBuildingsCT focuses on implementing advanced systems […]

 The expanded Food and Nutrition Education Program is one of the federal government’s longest-running educational outreach programs.
 The program provides nutritional information and empowerment for families and communities to learn more about healthy dietary choices and improve their quality of life.